Bird & Wildlife Cruise: birds, whales & dolphins and remote islands.

 Other seabirds we could find on this transit include specialities such as Polynesian Storm-petrel, Tahiti, Providence, Magnificent Petrel and Vanuatu Petrel, as well as more widespread species including Red-footed Booby and Red-tailed Tropicbird.

-We then plan to have six days of landings in the Solomon Islands which should allow us to find upwards of thirty species which are endemic to the Solomons and nearby islands.
+We then plan to have five days of landings in the Solomon Islands which should allow us to find upwards of thirty species which are endemic to the Solomons and nearby islands.
 These could include Solomons Sea-Eagle, Roviana Rail, White-headed Fruit-Dove, Chestnut-bellied Imperial-Pigeon, Ducorps’s Cockatoo, Yellow-bibbed Lory, Finsch’s Pygmy-Parrot, Buff-headed Coucal, Ultramarine Kingfisher, Solomon Islands Cuckoo-Shrike, White-winged Fantail, Kolombangara, White-collared and White-capped Monarchs, Solomon Islands White-eye, Midget and Mottled Flowerpeckers, Makira Honeyeater, Sooty, Red-capped and Cardinal Myzomelas and Brown-winged and San Cristobal Starlings.

 Our next major targets are two very special seabirds, Beck’s Petrel and Heinroth’s Shearwater, which we will look for off Bougainville and New Ireland.
 These highly localised species are extremely poorly known with the breeding grounds yet to be located but we stand a good chance of seeing them both.
 The deep water off these islands is also excellent for cetaceans and on previous visits our sightings have included Pygmy Killer Whale, Melon-headed Whale, False Killer Whale, Spinner Dolphin, Rough-toothed Dolphin, Sperm Whale and both Pygmy and Dwarf Sperm Whales.